butttcoin/TradingCompetitionAirdrop/readme.md

 The airdrop starts as soon as the announcement is made on a Twitter.
 The airdrop ends when at least 30 different (and registered) ETH addresses make a trade or when we reach the end of the first third of a competition time.
 We will give 150 tokens (burning applies).

 ### What are the requirements for this airdrop ?
 1. RETWEET AND SAY NOTHING!
-Any retweets that contain things such as "good project", "nice", "will moon", and so on... will be considered a cheat.
+Any retweets that contain things such as "Promising project with big goals ahead...", "Good project", "Nice", "will moon", and so on... will be considered a cheat.
 Do not write a single letter!

 2. E-mail your Twitter @ account where we can see the retweet, as well as your ETH address.
 We will not accept e-mails that do not have these two together.
 Furthermore, please do not try to send duplicates it simply won't work.